Ben Zion Shenker: Early life

 Shenker's parents were Mordechai and Miriam Shenker, Polish hasidim who came to America about 1921.
 Their son was born four years later, and they raised him in Williamsburg.
-He had two brothers and a sister: Chaim Baruch, Nachman, and Rose.
+He had two brothers and a sister.

 Even as a child, he showed interest in cantorial music, preferring to listen to greats such as Yossele Rosenblatt rather than play with toys.
 Joshua Samuel Weisser (originally Pilderwasser), known as the leading New York cantor of the 1930s, took Shenker into his choir at age 12.
 Weisser had a Yiddish-language radio program at the time, and Shenker was a soloist on it, with his own 15-minute weekly segment.
 In performance, mostly during prayers, he was described as having a reedy tenor and perfect pitch.
 Shenker also studied with teacher and conductor Seymour Silbermintz.

 He attended Yeshiva Torah Vodaath, where he received weekly leave to go to the radio studio for his show, so long as he returned in time for the next study session.

 He recorded an album at age 13.

 When he was about 14 or 15 he visited Rabbi Shaul Taub's house.
 Taub was the leader of the Modzitz Hasidim, who were known for their often lengthy and sophisticated musical compositions.
 While there, the young Shenker sight-read some of Taub's sheet music, which surprised Taub, who asked him to serve as a music secretary.
 Part of Shenker's job was to write musical notation for Taub, including early drafts of unrecorded compositions.